U8NWXD/oppia-wiki/Backend-tests.md

 All code in Oppia's backend must be thoroughly tested because tests help catch bugs, help new contributors understand our backend code, and ensure that our code doesn't get broken by other developers in the future.

 This guide covers Oppia’s backend tests.
-We also have separate pages for [frontend tests](https://github.com/oppia/oppia/wiki/Frontend-unit-tests-guide) and [end-to-end tests](https://github.com/oppia/oppia/wiki/End-to-End-Tests).
+We also have separate pages for [[frontend tests|Frontend-unit-tests-guide]] and [[end-to-end tests|End-to-End-Tests]].

 ## Testing philosophy

 Let's begin by explaining some testing philosophy.
-Don't worry yet about how to actually implement tests--just think about how to design your tests.
+Don't worry yet about how to actually implement tests--just think about how to design them.
 There are two main kinds of tests that we use in the backend: unit tests and integration tests.

 ### Unit tests

-These tests check that a small unit of code, usually a function or a class, works correctly.
+Unit tests check that a small unit of code, usually a function or a class, works correctly.
 By testing only a small piece of code at a time, we can write very thorough tests.
-For example, it would be a lot harder to write comprehensive test cases for all of Oppia than it is to write comprehensive test cases for a small utility function that checks whether a username is valid.
+For example, it would be a lot harder to write comprehensive test cases for all of Oppia than it would be to write comprehensive test cases for a small utility function that checks whether a username is valid.

 #### Writing comprehensive tests

 Let's consider what test cases we might write for such a utility.
-Suppose we only want to allow usernames that are between 1 and 16 characters (inclusive), and that include only English letters and Arabic numerals.
+Suppose we only want to allow usernames that are between 1 and 7 characters (inclusive), and that include only English letters and Arabic numerals.
 These test cases would not be comprehensive:

 * `''`: Invalid
 * `'abc123'`: Valid
 * `'aBc'`: Valid
 * `'1'`: Valid
 * `'abc_123'`: Invalid
+* `abc123de`: Invalid

 Take a moment to think about what test cases are missing.